COVID-19SCHEDULE YOUR APPOINTMENT

-Call 210-308-0800 to schedule a free online consultation.
+Call 210-308-0800 to schedule an online consultation.
 We will send you a questionnaire that is fillable online and will help your attorney walk you through customized solutions for your family.

 The initial meeting runs 60-90 minutes.
 At the end of that consultation you will be presented with options that meet your needs and you can decide how you would like to move forward at that time.

 If you are an estate planning client, Estate plans are typically complete in 4-5 weeks after 3 zoom meetings.
 While that is our average turn around time we can do emergency drafting as soon as same day.

 When you decide to move forward you have access to sign an engagement agreement online and pay via an email link (or you can mail your check).